mjt320/OSIPI_CAPLEX/docs/contributionTutorial.md

     Once you're done using the codespace, please make sure to either stop or delete it.
 This is done by clicking on `<> Code` again, clicking on three dots next to your codespace and choosing the appropriate action.
 If GitHub is stuck on finding your codespace, refresh the page and try again.

+<font size=5>Work on your local machine</font>

 ## Install Anaconda

-It is advised to use a context manager and an IDE (integrated development environment) to avoid many problems that arise when setting things up.
+It is advised to use a context manager and an IDE (integrated development environment) to avoid many problems that arise when setting up your environment.
 I would recommend using [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html){target = "_blank"} which installs the `conda` context manager.
 Conda comes bundled with several IDEs, but for this tutorial we will use Visual Studio Code (VSCode).
 Use the link to install Anaconda, VSCode can be installed once we set up an environment.

 ### Installing `conda` via `winget` for Windows